 Rhiannon takes a minimalist approach to office set-up: “I have nothing on the desk beside my laptop, a notebook and some plants (similar to my desk at work).”

 But if that doesn’t work for you, don’t be afraid to experiment to see what does.
+Here are a few tips to make sure you can turn your home office into a truly productive work from home space:

 - You want to ensure your laptop is charged before starting a meeting or make sure to have a charger close to you in case it runs out of battery.
 There’s nothing worse than watching your battery status go into the red while you’re on a call.
 Cue frantic search for a charger.